The Human Truth Foundation

 q=160.

-Modern slavery includes forced labour (often of the under-age), debt bondage (especially generational), sexual slavery, chattel slavery and other forms of abuse, some of which can be surprisingly difficult to detect, but often target those fleeing from warzones, and poverty-stricken vulnerable.19.
+Modern slavery includes forced labour (often of the under-age), debt bondage (especially generational), sexual slavery, chattel slavery and other forms of abuse, some of which can be surprisingly difficult to detect, but often target those fleeing from warzones, and the poverty-stricken vulnerable.19.
 Some industries (diamond, clothing, coal) from some countries (Burundi20, Eritrea20, Indonesia21) are a particular concern.
-The Walk Free Foundation, say in their 2023 report that 50 million people are living in modern slavery20.
+The Walk Free Foundation, say in their 2023 report, that 50 million people are living in modern slavery20, and, nearly two-thirds of those in forced labour are employed at the end of supply chains working for large multinationals that creating products consumed by rich countries22.

 For more, see:

-The Walk Free Foundation in 2023 says that Norway (along with Australia, France and Germany) is doing the correct due diligence and "setting new standards for the type of legislation we would like to see adopted everywhere" for preventing modern forms of slvery22.
+The Walk Free Foundation in 2023 says that Norway (along with Australia, France and Germany) is doing the correct due diligence and "setting new standards for the type of legislation we would like to see adopted everywhere" for preventing modern forms of slvery23.

 Averages by decade for Norway (for the ranks, lower is better):